msadriddinov1994gmailcom/Flixster/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-- [x] Customers can log in their account
+- [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
-   - [x] create an icon for the app
+   - [x] Making an API request.
-   - [x] create a splash screen and wait for 20 sec each time the app starts
-   - [x] create a server and user table to create an account or get access to an existing account
+   - [x] Parsing JSON.
-   - [x] create UI for login activity.
+   - [x] Implementating RecyclerView.
-   - [x] connect the app to the server and user table
+   - [x] Using the AsyncHttpClient and the Glide libraries to handle newtwork requests and displaying movie poster images.
-   - [x] make MainActivity persistent after user logs in.
-- [x] Customers can see a list of available cloth for sale
-   - [x]  create bottom menu with three fragments such as Catalog, Basket and Profile.
-   - [x]  create an item layout for each item.
-   - [x]  send a request to the server for posted items.
-- [x] Customer can go to checkout and place an online order.
-- [ ] Customer can see thier profile which includes information such as address, life-time orders and so on.

 **Optional Nice-to-have Stories**

-* Customers can add items to a bustket
-* Customers can create an address book where they can store thier multiple addresses.
-* Customers can cancel orders
-* Customers can pay online for orders
+* Views should be responsive for both landscape/portrait mode.
+   * In portrait mode, the poster image, title, and movie overview is shown.
+   * In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.
+* Display a nice default placeholder graphic for each image during loading.
+* Improve the user interface through styling and coloring.
+* For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
+* Otherwise, a poster image, the movie title, and overview is listed.
+* Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

 ### 2. Screen Archetypes

-* SplashActivity screen - User signs up or logs into their account.
-Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+* SplashActivity screen - A very brief into is displayed.
-* Now_playing screen - User can see a list of items for sale and select the quantity of the item and add it to a basket.
+* Now_playing screen - User can see a list of movies which are currently being played at theatre.
-* Trendind screen - User can see a list of items in the basket and choose address and payment methods.
+* Trending screen - User can see a list of movies which are trending at theatre.
-* Upcoming screen  - User can see thier profile which cosists of thier basic personal information along side with thier life-time orders and address books.
+* Upcoming screen  - User can see a list of movies which are upcoming at theatre.

 ### 3. Navigation